cnelson20/cx16os/docs/routines.md

 ### $9D8D: surrender_process_time
 - Halts execution of calling process and waits for other process to execute
 - Preserves all registers

+Return values:
+- None (all registers preserved)

+---

+### $9D99: bin_to_bcd16
+- Converts a 16-bit binary number to a 24-bit BCD value
+- Number to convert in .AX

+Return values:
+- BCD Value in .AXY (lsb in .A, msb in .Y)